Skip to main content

 Existing supermarkets and district heating companies are examined in three demonstration projects:

-There is a large potential in replacing current refrigerator systems with CO2 cooling and refrigerator systems.
+There is a large potential for replacing current refrigerator systems with CO2 cooling and refrigerator systems.
 Hereby, gas cooling temperatures are increased, and excess heat can be utilized directly in the district heating network.
-There is accordingly no need for extra heat pumps to increase the temperatures.
-Multiple supermarkets in Denmark already use excess heat from supermarkets, there is however still a large unexploited potential.
-The heat harnessed from a supermarket typically correspond to the annual heat consumption of 20 ordinary Danish households.
+There is, accordingly, no need for extra heat pumps to increase the temperatures.
+Multiple supermarkets in Denmark already use excess heat from supermarkets; however, there is still a large unexploited potential.
+The heat harnessed from a supermarket typically corresponds to the annual heat consumption of 20 ordinary Danish households.

 Participants from Denmark and Sweden